NelsonSharma/topics/README.md

   * an admin user can do so by going to the `<ip>:<port>/dbw` url (dbw for db-write)
   * this is to avoid restarting the server to persist changes to disk

-* Refreshing/Updating download list
+* Refreshing/Updating downloads-list
   * files can be placed inside the `__downloads__` folder to be shared
   * when the server is started, it prepares and stores a list of files available in the `__downloads__` folder
   * however, if new files are added to `__downloads__` folder, they will not reflect if the server is running already
-  * it will be required to re-scan the `__downloads__` folder and rebuild the download-list
+  * it will be required to re-scan the `__downloads__` folder and rebuild the downloads-list
   * an admin user can do so by going to the `<ip>:<port>/ref` url
-  * this is to avoid restarting the server to update the download list
+  * this is to avoid restarting the server to update the downloads-list

 ---